luiswirth/cv/cv.typ

   [Adobe],
   [San Francisco, USA],
   [
-    - Member of the "Screens" team for Adobe Experience Manager (AEM).
+    - Member of the "Screens" team for Adobe Experience Manager
-    - Contributed to enterprise-scale digital signage software.
+    - Contributed to enterprise-scale digital signage software
     - Content Targeting using Machine Learning with TensorFlow ]
 )